yao-creative/yiyaotan-site/content/_index.md

 ---
 Pictured: Spring in Oxford!

-Every picture on this website I've either taken or is from one of my projects.
+The pictures from each section and landing pages on this website I've either taken or is from one of my projects, usually captioned on the page.
+Perhaps for book reviews and more abstract concepts in the blog some pictures are borrowed.